[hidden first accordion - don't move or delete me]

-On Friday, August 26th when checking in at the registration table they must present either a valid issued COVID vaccination card+booster or picture of their vaccination card+booster on their cellphone showing they have been COVID-19 vaccinated+boosted to be allowed to attend.
+On Thursday, August 3rd when checking in at the registration table you must present either a valid issued COVID vaccination card+boosters or picture of your vaccination card+boosters on your cellphone showing you have been COVID-19 vaccinated+boosted to be allowed to attend.

 Failure to do so will result in not being allowed to attend the event with no refund.